paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (16)

-  (A) Subject to subparagraph (B), the term “marihuana” means all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin.
+  (A) Subject to subparagraph (B), the terms “marihuana” and “marijuana” mean all parts of the plant Cannabis sativa L., whether growing or not; the seeds thereof; the resin extracted from any part of such plant; and every compound, manufacture, salt, derivative, mixture, or preparation of such plant, its seeds or resin.

-  (B) The term “marihuana” does not include—
+  (B) The terms “marihuana” and “marijuana” do not include—

     (i) hemp, as defined in section 1639o of title 7; or